Introduction

 match '/*path' => 'application#options', :via => :options

 That’s it!
-Every response from the server will have the CORS HTTP headers and we deal with the OPTIONS call the client will send to check
+Every response from the server will have the CORS HTTP headers and we deal with the OPTIONS call the client will send to check if CORS is enabled.

 As I am using Devise, I did use the devise_oauth2_providable gem to integrate the OAuth2 provider with device in my Rails app.
+Check out the install instructions there: Install the gem, do a database migration, add routes and configure the User model.

 We have to create an OAuth2 client in the database to get access from our client application.
 I put this into the database seed, but you might want to create it dynamically or in any other way: